Fire Compartmentation Services

-Our surveys identify weaknesses in fire compartmentation within buildings—protecting lives, ensuring compliance, and enabling swift remediation.
+Our services identify weaknesses in fire compartmentation within buildings: protecting lives, ensuring compliance, and enabling swift remediation.
 Designed for residential, commercial, and mixed-use properties.

-We provide detailed Fire Compartmentation Surveys that locate breaches and vulnerabilities in your building’s passive fire protection systems—ensuring compliance with the Fire Safety (England) Regulations 2022 and the Building Safety Act.
+We provide a range of services that help to locate breaches and vulnerabilities in your building’s compartmentation, ensuring compliance with the Regulatory Reform (Fire Safety) Order 2005 and the Building Safety Act.

 Sector Expertise